“The Teeth are a Gateway to your Well-Being.”

 The Bonding Appointment

 When your custom veneers return from the lab, we bring you back for bonding.
 This appointment requires precision and patience.
 Each veneer is tried in, checked for fit and color, and adjusted as needed.
-We examine your bite in multiple positions, ensuring that your teeth come together harmoniously without creating pressure points.
+We carefully evaluate how the veneers look in relation to your facial features and smile.

 Once we’re satisfied, we bond the veneers using dental adhesives specifically designed for porcelain.
 This creates a chemical and mechanical bond that essentially makes the veneer part of your tooth.
-After bonding, we refine the margins, polish the surface, and do one final bite check.
+After bonding, we refine the margins, polish the surface, and ensure everything looks natural and beautiful.

 The entire process typically takes two to three appointments spread over several weeks.
 Could it be done faster?
 Technically, yes.
 But speed isn’t our goal—excellence is.